TrenchBoot/TrenchBoot.github.io/docs/user-docs/openqa.md

 |Product name made of four sections|

-Clicking on a _Product_ from the main page, or the _Job Group_ details page shows the summary of the _Product_ and a list of the _Tests_ associated with it.
+Clicking on a _Product_ from the main page, or the _Job Group_ details page shows the summary of the _Product_ and a list of the _Test Suites_ associated with it.

 |![Image of a product view with a list of associated tests](../img/openqa/product-view.png)|